As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 Also, there are tools and tricks that will help you find even more ideas.

-I decided to compile a list, a complete list, of ways to come up with content ideas.
+I decided to compile a complete list of ways to come up with content ideas.
 These methods can be used to develop a blog post, an e-book, a podcast, or whatever you want to create.

 Here is that list, with one caveat before we begin.